-The successful organisation will be required to undertake the following activities:
+The successful organisations will be required to undertake the following activities:

-- identify and select through open and competitive processes or funding rounds a number of Australian SMEs undertaking early-stage medical research and medical innovation projects on cardiovascular disease and the complications of diabetes (types 1 and 2) that have commercial potential - work in partnership with the selected Australian SMEs to successfully progress their promising medical research and medical innovation projects through the early stages of development - nurture and mentor the next generation of health and medical research innovators in Australia - assist SMEs in the development of cardiovascular disease and diabetes research that aims to ultimately result in interventions, cures, and treatments that improve outcomes - provide project funding of up to \$1.5 million (paid in flexible instalments that are within the agreed funding envelope/agreed performance measures) to the selected Australian SMEs and support them to plan and undertake agreed activities, meet relevant milestones and generate required data and evidence - provide specialist support and expertise for the selected Australian SMEs to assist them in successfully planning and undertaking the agreed activities with the aim of 'de-risking' the outputs of their research so they are more likely to attract commercial investment - facilitate meetings, share learnings and establish appropriate networks between selected Australian SMEs and other relevant parties in the context of progressing their research outputs towards commercialisation - ensure that, at all levels of the program, the views and values of consumers, the community, health providers and/or other end users have informed the proposed research - ensure that research outputs will consider (and address wherever possible) advances in health outcomes, practice and/or policy for priority populations and therefore reduce inequalities in health outcomes.
+- identify and select through open and competitive processes a number of Australian SMEs undertaking early-stage medical research and medical innovation projects that have commercial potential - work in partnership with the selected Australian SMEs to successfully progress their medical research and medical innovation projects through the early stages of development - nurture and mentor the next generation of health and medical research innovators in Australia - assist SMEs in the development of health and medical research that aims to ultimately result in interventions, cures, and treatments that address health problems of national significance - provide project funding of up to \$5 million (paid in flexible instalments that are within the agreed funding envelope/agreed performance measures) to the selected Australian SMEs and support them to plan and undertake agreed activities, meet relevant milestones and generate required data and evidence - provide and/or procure specialist support and expertise for the selected Australian SMEs to assist them in successfully planning and undertaking the agreed activities with the aim of 'de-risking' the outputs of their research so they are more likely to attract commercial investment - facilitate meetings, share learnings and establish appropriate networks between selected Australian SMEs and other relevant parties in the context of progressing their research outputs towards commercialisation - regularly liaise with the other selected organisations to ensure complementarity and minimise risk of duplication of research effort.

-The grant opportunity will not fund the successful organisation to progress its own early stage medical research and medical innovation projects.
+The grant opportunity will not fund organisations to progress their own early-stage medical research and medical innovation projects.

-To be competitive for funding, applicants must propose to conduct research that delivers against the above objective/s and those of the Preventive and Public Health Research Initiative.
+To be competitive for funding, applicants must propose to conduct research that delivers against the above objective/s and those of the Medical Research Commercialisation Initiative.
 Applicants are encouraged to propose novel and/or innovative research and describe how the outcomes of the research will be translated into health benefits for Australians.